 It instills a sense of belonging

-Employees who feel connected to their colleagues are not only more collaborative but more likely to stay longer at the company than those who don’t feel a sense of belonging.
+Employees who feel connected to their colleagues are more collaborative and more likely to stay longer at the company than those who don’t feel a sense of belonging.
 Use your welcome letter to bring new additions into the fold and make them feel like they’re part of the team even though they’re new.

 It can be a source of helpful information